Most Kiwis Are Underinsured

 Common home insurance questions

-Your dwelling is covered against fire, storm, flood, earthquake, volcanic eruption, tsunami, landslide, theft, and accidental damage.
-It typically includes glass breakage, lock replacement, legal liability, and temporary accommodation if your home becomes unliveable.
+Policies typically cover your dwelling against fire, storm, flood, earthquake, volcanic eruption, tsunami, landslide, theft, and accidental damage.
+Many also include glass breakage, lock replacement, legal liability, and temporary accommodation if your home becomes unliveable.
+Exact inclusions depend on your insurer and policy tier.
 Contents insurance is separate.

 How does EQC work with home insurance?